Bulgarian National Film Archive: History

+Since 1959, it is a member of the International Federation of Film Archives.

+In 1994, after the fall of Communism, the Council of Ministers determined the status of the Bulgarian National Film Archive as a cultural institution of national significance.
+It is a legal entity funded by government, under the auspices of the Ministry of Culture.

+Description
-The head office of the Cinematheque is accommodated in an old Art Deco-style house located in the Sofia city center.
-The very archive is currently stored in several cities – Sofia, Stara Zagora and Belogradchik.

-The main base where the film collection is held is located just nearby the Boyana Film Centre (Sofia suburb).
+The head office of the Bulgarian National Film Archive, also known as the Bulgarian Cinematheque and informally as the Bulgarian National Film Library, is accommodated in an old Art Deco-style house located in the Sofia city center.
+The very archive is currently stored in three cities: Sofia, Stara Zagora, and Belogradchik.
+The main base where the film collection is held is located in the Boyana Film Centre, a suburb of Sofia.

+The institution is organised into several departments: